Prehistoric agriculture in the Southwestern United States: Canal irrigation

-The Las Capas site near Tucson features the earliest irrigation system, dating to 1200 BCE, found in North America.
+The Las Capas site near Tucson features the earliest irrigation system, dating to 1200 BCE, found in the United States.
 The network of canals and small fields, each about 250 ft2 in size, covers more than 100 acre indicating a sizable community of people with the organization to undertake substantial public works project.
 Also found at the site are tobacco pipes, the oldest smoking pipes yet found.
 This site may have supported 150 people.
 Corn grown at Las Capas was similar to today's popcorn.
 Archaeologists speculate that the kernels were popped and then ground into meal to make tortillas.